jJayyyyyyy/diaryPostgraduateEntranceExams/writing/practical_writing.md

 　　I am a third year student majoring in electronics.
 I am seeking your assistance to help me get the financial aid this year.(自我介绍，目的)

-　　**Firstlt,** it is hard for me to cover the tuition because of my poor family financial condition. **Secondly,** this year I need more time for my courses and can not afford much time for part time jobs.(理由，家境不好，课程紧没时间打工)
+　　**Firstly,** it is hard for me to cover the tuition because of my poor family financial condition. **Secondly,** this year I need more time for my courses and can not afford much time for part time jobs.(理由，家境不好，课程紧没时间打工)

 　　**It would be greatly appreciated if you could help me find out more information about the application.
 Your prompt attention to this issue would be highly regarded.**